CMS Speaker Series

 The series is overseen and curated by Prof. Kozma with the assistance of Prof. Grosse.
 Past speakers have been generously supported by the William James Forum Fund, the Business Management Department, and the program in Black Studies.

-Spring 2019 Speakers & Events
+2019-2020 Speakers & Events

 The Diva Saga: The Legend of the Worst Drag Queen

 A multi-channel video installation and live performance piece, The Diva Saga: The Legend of the Worst Drag Queen, questions constructions of sexuality, gender, and identity in a digital age and examines how Veronica Bleaus became the self-proclaimed ‘worst drag queen.’
 Lampooning normative and restrictive constructions of sex, artistic judgment, and popular culture, The Diva Saga draws heavily from numerous visual and aural storytelling mediums like comic books, Japanese anime, video games, music videos, and high fantasy.